 Therefore, being aware of the company, its aims, and work culture can help one answer confidently during the job interview as compared to attending one without any knowledge of the company.

 Get expert feedback on your resume.
 Absolutely free of cost.
 Upload your resume here.

 A job description posted by the recruiters comprises all the essential keywords that can help you to frame your answers to “Tell me something about yourself”.
 Take those keywords listed by the company for the job position, and add them to your introduction part.
 You have to present yourself as a promising candidate and you have to show that you’re the person who they are looking for.
 Match and highlight 3-5 qualities that the recruiter is looking for in that role, and leverage your chances of getting the job.

 Keep the introduction short and crisp

 Long and elaborate answers are a big no for basic questions like “Tell me something about yourself”.
 There is no need to go on and on with your self-introduction.
 So when preparing to answer this HR interview question make sure to keep it under 2-3 minutes.
 Write it down somewhere and then practice it religiously (let me remind you again, Practise it and not memorize it).
-The introduction should come out of your mouth fluently and not like some parrot reciting a poem.
-Try avoiding repeating the same things from your resume, instead of focusing on the balance between your qualities that you matched with the job description and complement it with the skills added in your resume.
+The introduction should come out of your mouth fluently and not like a parrot reciting a poem.
+Try avoiding repeating the same things from your resume, instead of focusing on the balance between the qualities that you matched with the job description and complementing it with the skills added in your resume.

 A confident sample answer